Controlled Gaussian Process Dynamical Models with Application to Robotic Cloth Manipulation: Introduction

+Hence, Dimensionality Reduction (DR) methods can be very beneficial.
 In \cite{ColomeTRO}, linear DR techniques were used for learning cloth manipulation by biasing the latent space projection with each execution's performance.
-Nonlinear methods, such as Gaussian Process Latent Variable Models (GPLVM) \cite{lawrence2005probabilistic} have also been applied for this purpose.
-In \cite{Koganti}, GPLVM was employed to project task-specific motor-skills of the robot onto a much smaller state representation, whereas in \cite{juananCovariate} GPLVM was also used to represent a robot manipulation policy in a latent space, taking contextual features into account.
-However, these approaches focus the dimensionality reduction in the robot action characterization, rather than in the manipulated object's dynamics.
-Instead, in \cite{koganti2017bayesian} the same DR technique was applied to learn a latent representation of the cloth state from point clouds taken by depth sensors.
-However, such approach did not consider the dynamics of the cloth handling task, and its applicability is limited to a quasi-static manipulation.
+Nonlinear methods, such as Gaussian Process Latent Variable Models (GPLVMs) \cite{lawrence2005probabilistic} have also been applied for this purpose.
+In \cite{Koganti}, GPLVM was employed to project task-specific motor-skills of the robot onto a much smaller state representation, whereas in \cite{juananCovariate} a GPLVM was also used to represent a robot manipulation policy in a latent space, taking contextual features into account.
+However, these approaches focus the dimensionality reduction on the robot action characterization, rather than on the manipulated object's dynamics.
+Instead, in \cite{koganti2017bayesian} a GPLVM learns a latent representation of the cloth state from point clouds.
+However, such approach did not consider the cloth handling task dynamics, limiting the application to quasi-static manipulations.

 In this paper, we assume to have recorded data from several cloth motions, as a time-varying mesh of points.
-This data will often come from the processed RGB-D data of a camera.
-To fit such data into a tractable dynamical model, we consider Gaussian Process Dynamical Models (GPDM), first introduced in \cite{wang2005gaussian}, which are an extension of the GPLVM structure explicitly oriented to the analysis of high-dimensional time series.
+To fit such data into a tractable dynamical model, we consider Gaussian Process Dynamical Models (GPDMs), first introduced in \cite{wang2005gaussian}, which are an extension of the GPLVM structure explicitly oriented to the analysis of high-dimensional time series.
 GPDMs have been applied in several different fields, from human motion tracking \cite{wang2007gaussian, urtasun20063d} to dynamic texture modeling \cite{zhu2016dynamic}.
 In the context of cloth manipulation, GPDMs were adopted in \cite{koganti2015cloth} to learn a latent model of the dynamics of a cloth handling task.
 However, this framework, as it stands, lacks in its structure a fundamental component to correctly describe the dynamics of a system, namely control actions, limiting generalization capacity.